71Kishan/71Kishan/README.md

   - Diagnose and resolve technical issues via video call support, enhancing user satisfaction and system reliability.
   - Contribute to the improvement of technical support processes and documentation, streamlining operational efficiency.
   - Monitor and update Notion pages across departments, facilitating effective communication and knowledge sharing.

-- **IT Technical Support**
-  - Resolved 100+ complex technical issues, maintaining 99% system uptime and ensuring seamless client operations.
-  - Delivered remote IT support through various tools, troubleshooting 150+ software and hardware problems, reducing resolution time by 40%.
-  - Enhanced network performance by strategically planning and documenting procedures, boosting IT operations efficiency by 30%.
-  - Implemented secure network infrastructures, utilizing IPsec and other protocols, improving overall security by 25%.
-  - Provided comprehensive system optimization, integrating Oracle systems with cloud applications, resulting in a 20% increase in performance.

 - **Network Technician**